Ethics & Excellence: FAQs

 Do I have to hire an editor?
 I can’t afford it.

-You can’t afford not to hire an editor.
+On the contrary, you can’t afford to not hire an editor.
 Editing is an essential for all writers, at every stage of development.
-Hilary Mantel and Stephen King need, and appreciate, their editors.
+All prizewinning and popular authors like Hilary Mantel and Stephen King need, and appreciate, their editors.
 You need one too.

 And we offer many discounts and deals that reduce your expenses.
 If you use just a few of these, you’ll earn back your membership fees immediately.